stevob14/passivecash/index.md

 Holding NEO in a [wallet](https://neo.org/wallets) generates GAS.
 GAS is used to pay for smart contracts on the network.
 These fees are distributed to NEO holders as reward for their activity on the network.
 You can view the current Neo-to-Gas rates [here](https://neotogas.com/)

 Tezos offers staking rewards.
 Staking is the process of holding funds in a crypto wallet to support the network and, in return, holders are rewarded for their activity on the network.
 An easy way to start earning rewards with Tezos is by visiting [Earn staking rewards on Coinbase](https://www.coinbase.com/price/tezos)

+### Dividends

+Dividends are a great way to earn passive cash.
+A Dividend is the distribution of a part of a company's earnings that is paid to its shareholders.
+Dividends are typically paid monthly, quarterly, or anually.
+Remember to take into consideration compounding.
+Monthly dividends compound quicker, and therefore, your shares accumulate at a faster rate if you were to reinvest the dividends.

+Please be cautious when looking at the Dividend Yield.
+Generally, the higher the yield, the more risky it may be for you as a shareholder.
+Stocks that have a dividend yield greater than 10% can be seen as risky investments.
+Here is a list of [high divident stocks by yield](https://www.dividend.com/dividend-stocks/high-dividend-yield-stocks/#tm=3-high-yield-stocks&r=Webpage%231281&f_35=true&f_9_min=2&f_9_max=100)

+Also, make sure to take into consideration taxes as you may be taxed on your dividends.
+Municipal bonds, however, are typically exempt from federal taxation. iShares National Muni Bond ETF(MUB) is one such example that has a yield of ~2.44% and pays monthly.
+VanEck Vectors High-Yield Municipal Index ETF(HYD) is another example that has a yield of ~4.66 and pays monthly.

+[Robinhood](https://share.robinhood.com/stephec1028) offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
+In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1) as well as cash management(earn interest on your uninvested cash).

 ### Contact